Skip to content

 Weight and fat loss

-Both schedules create a natural reduction in eating opportunities, which typically reduces overall calorie intake β€” the primary driver of weight loss for most people.
+Both schedules create a natural reduction in eating opportunities, which typically reduces overall calorie intake — the primary driver of weight loss for most people.

 Research on 16:8 specifically has shown meaningful results.
 A 2020 study published in Cell Metabolism found that adults following 16:8 intermittent fasting for 12 weeks lost significantly more fat mass than a control group, with no loss of lean muscle.
+A separate randomised trial published in The New England Journal of Medicine confirmed that time-restricted eating reduces energy intake without requiring explicit calorie counting.

 The 18:6 schedule extends the fasting window, which means more time in a fasted state where the body is burning stored fat for fuel.
 If you have already adapted to 16:8 and weight loss has plateaued, moving to 18:6 can help break through that plateau by giving your metabolism less total eating time.